-Additionally reference books, which provide a brief summary of a topic, are a good place to start when you are learning about an unfamiliar topic.
+Additionally, reference books, which provide a brief summary of a topic, are a good place to start when you are learning about an unfamiliar topic.

 News reports and magazine features are great places to look for stories and examples.
 Films on Demand contains educational videos and documentaries that are also good sources for stories.

-This stories or examples can help to create a humanizing feature for your audience particularly when partnered with factual information.
+These stories or examples can help to create a humanizing feature for your audience particularly when partnered with factual information.

 Academic (scholarly) journals and trade publications are often written by experts in specific fields.
 Subject matter experts will be able to provide you with in-depth research related to your topic.

-Consider using a source that has a distinct author versus a reference source which provide general or background information.
+Consider using a source that has a distinct author versus a reference source which provides general or background information.
 Search the Internet to learn more about the author's credentials or qualifications to write on the topic.
 Ask yourself, does the author support their statements with statistics, facts, or background information?